Kristina01111000/Drws_site/README.md

 - used photo editor for flavenoids picture, font = fresh

 current call:
-- for home page, not welcome page
-- make black background less dark in photos

 - start putting the powerpoint into the site first quarter of the course, break it up so it is less overwhelming